New Old Trucks: Critical reception

 Logan Miller of Front Porch Music called "New Old Trucks" a "legendary collaboration", and adding that it "fits so well on the radio" and was "sure to see some great airplay on both sides of the border".
 The Country Note referred to the track as an "anthem for truck enthusiasts".
 The Reviews Are In described the song as "an ode to old trucks that keep on rolling when everything else changes or breaks or moves on," also calling it "romantic and nostalgic".

 Commercial performance

 "New Old Trucks" reached a peak of number one on Billboard Canada Country chart for the week of March 5, 2022, becoming the band's fourth number one hit, and second consecutive number one after "Over All Over Again", while also becoming Bentley's ninth chart topper in Canada.
 It also peaked at number 63 on the Canadian Hot 100 for the same week, marking a new career high peak charting entry there for the band.
+The song has been certified Gold by Music Canada.